daniel-saeedi/PyDebiaser/README.md

 </p>

 <p align="center">
-  Part of the <a href="https://www.fatimafellowship.com/">Fatima Fellowship</a> research
+  This work has been done as part of the <a href="https://www.fatimafellowship.com/">Fatima Fellowship</a>
 </p>

 <hr>